alexnorell/website/content/post/2024-ski-season/index.md

 {{< /expandable-box >}}

 #### Week 7

+The last week in Colorado, and tons of stuff went sidewise, from storms shutting down resorts, to avalanches shutting down highways.
+I even broke my skis.

 {{< expandable-box title="February 26 - Purgatory, CO" vert="15,914ft" >}}
 I wanted to try a different, smaller resort, and since I was already in south western Colorado, Purgatory made sense to visit.
 The mountain was okay.
 I spent my day looking for steep things to ski that weren't super icy.
 Found myself over on Legends Express for most of the morning, and then lapping Purgatory Express for the rest of the day.
 There were some fun runs here, but nothing that makes me want to go back.
 The terrain was pretty boring in comparison to the amazing stuff I had been skiing all week.